PoisotLab/ms_betacov_mapping/README.md

 Middle East).
 Translating this axis of variation back into a univariate risk map ([@fig:risk]) highlights that this evolutionary landscape has a striking correspondence to regions where zoonotic betacoronaviruses have previously emerged.
+Our findings align with predictions regarding the spatial location of cross-species transmission.
+These locations not only pose a potential risk of viral jumps that could endanger human health but also provide valuable information for monitoring wildlife health.
+This could guide us to determine where and what measures to implement for effectively monitoring wildlife and human betacoronavirus outbreaks before they escalate to critical levels.
 Nevertheless, there are actually very few documented cases of emergence events, and therefore we cannot rule out the chance of future emergence events in other areas.

 Compared to approaches that map emergence risk based only on the number of known bat hosts of betacoronaviruses, our framework suggests regions where high viral